GPegel/prombix/README.md

 - [ ] Automatically add auto-registration rules
 - [x] Add Grafana dashboards by file, not how it's currently done by Prombix.
 - [x] Add Prometheus datasource via API
+- [ ] Find a way to reload config in running container (https://www.consul.io)
+- [ ] Add options to restart containers when needed